obedm503/bootmark/README.md

 - external files
 - all bootswatch themes (bootstrap 3)
 - optional automatic table of content
-- showdown parser (which is alot more capable than marked)
+- showdown parser (more capable than marked)
 - it's still a work in progress and im open to suggestions

 in the [demo](https://obedm503.github.io/bootmark/?fetch=README.md) you can: